-Tsai Pei-huo was a social activist, teacher, and politician who strove for Taiwanese people's autonomy during the Japanese colonial period.
+Tsai Pei-huo was a social activist, teacher, and politician who strove for Taiwanese people's autonomy during the period of Japanese rule.
 He helped promote freedom of association and speech, and composed more than 30 songs to advocate democracy and Taiwanese identity.
 He served as an important driving force behind the cultural, social, and political movements in Taiwan's colonial history.

 After finishing university in 1920, Tsai joined the Taiwan Minpao newspaper (台灣民報), the only newspaper that was reporting from the perspective of the Taiwanese people at that time.
 As the newspaper's editor and distributor, he helped move its place of issue from Japan to Taipei to expand its operational scale and to introduce new ideas to Taiwanese readers.